EmaSuriano/gatsby-starter-mate/README.md

 ## Tracking with Google Analytics (Optional)

 This starter has the analytics plugin inside the `gatsby-config`, so the only need to do in order to enable it is to provide the `Tracking Id` for your site (starts with `UA-`).
 Just set a new variable inside your `.env` file called `ANALYTICS_ID` and analytics will be turn on automatically 😄

-## Contributing

-In case you want to add your contribution into this project, please refer to the [Gatsby Theme repository](https://github.com/EmaSuriano/gatsby-theme-mate) so then everybody using this starter will be able to get the changes.